Heart disease is only a concern for older adults.

 Once I have had heart surgery, I can go back to my old lifestyle habits.

 Angioplasty and bypass surgery relieves chest pain, known as angina, and may improve the quality of your life.
 However, they do not stop atherosclerosis; unless you change your bad habits, the arteries will continue to fill with fatty plaque.
 Eventually, your angina might return, or worse yet, you could suffer a heart attack or stroke.
-To save your heart following surgery, the following is recommended:
+To optimize heart health following surgery, the following is recommended:

 - Enter a cardiac rehabilitation program